GL192021/vae-posterior-collapse/results/res.md

 2. Increasing beta tends to suppress both rate and mutual information.
 3. Target-rate training helps keep the model away from collapse by enforcing nonzero rate.
 4. KL alone is not a reliable proxy for how much information the latent variable carries about the input.

+## References
+<a id="1">[1]</a>
+Alexander A. Alemi, Ben Poole, Ian Fischer, Joshua V. Dillon, Rif A. Saurous, and Kevin Murphy.
+**Fixing a Broken ELBO**.
+Proceedings of the 35th International Conference on Machine Learning (ICML), volume 80, pages 159–168, 2018.